omyllymaki/conquering-seven-hills/README.md

 # Conquering Seven Hills

-Finding optimal walking path for seven hills in Turku.
+Finding optimal (shortest) walking path for seven hills in Turku.

 # Task

-The task is to find optimal walking path for seven hills in Turku.
+The task is to find shortest walking path for seven hills in Turku.
 The walk should start and end to same place, and every hill should be visited once.

 # Technologies